dvallin/spacegun/README.md

 npm install -g spacegun
 ```

 and then run it from the console.
-The help message should get you started
+You will have `spacegun`, `spg` and `spacegun-server` as commands available in your console.
+These are the standalone, client and server builds respectively.

 ### Installing